 Our COVID-19 response evolves around three pillars:

-Working with local governments to strengthen surveillance, monitoring and diagnostics
+Working with local governments and health facilities to strengthen surveillance, monitoring and diagnostics

 With CarePay and the Amsterdam Institute for Global Health and Development, we have access to data from the M-TIBA platform for over 2,500 Kenyan healthcare providers.
 These dashboards provide insights into the national and regional spread of COVID-19 for citizens and policymakers.
 Moreover, we advise national and state technical teams on Covid-19 in Ghana, Kenya and Nigeria.
 With COVID-Dx, we increase the testing capacity of private Kenyan facilities and link these to ongoing public efforts.
 The project focuses on prevention and resilient recovery, mitigating the socio-economic damages of the pandemic.